CumulusNetworks/docs/content/cumulus-netq-46/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{</notice>}}

 NetQ generates notifications for network protocols, interfaces, services, traces, sensors, system software, and system hardware.
-Refer to the {{<link title="System Event Messages Reference">}} for descriptions and examples of these events.
+Refer to the {{<link title="System Events Reference">}} for descriptions and examples of these events.

 Event filters are based on rules you create.
 You must have at least one rule per filter.
 A select set of events can be triggered by a user-configured threshold.
-Refer to the {{<link title="TCA Event Messages Reference">}} for descriptions and examples of these events.
+Refer to the {{<link title="Threshold-Crossing Events Reference">}} for descriptions and examples of these events.

 ## Event Message Format